pipelight/virshle/README.md

 url = "ssh://anon@deku:22/var/lib/virshle/virshle.sock"
 ```

+_When specifying nodes url,
+you have to explicitly write your local node address if you want to use it._

+For virshle to access a node through ssh, it needs the **authorized_key**
+into a running **ssh-agent**.
+Make sure you have an ssh-agent running with your key loaded inside.

 ```sh
 virshle node ls -vvv
 ```

 ![node_list_multi](https://github.com/pipelight/virshle/blob/master/public/images/v_node_ls_vvv_multi.png)

-_When specifying nodes url,
-you have to explicitly write your local node address if you want to use it._

-#### Node load balance.
+### Node load balancing.

 When you work with multiple nodes, and create a machine with
 `v vm create -t xs`